 Dispensationalism Ryrie, Charles C. “Dispensationalism continues to provoke heated debate within the Christian world.
 Highly acclaimed theologian Dr. Charles C. Ryrie addresses this crucial issue from the perspective of classic dispensationalism.
 He confronts the views of covenant theology, historical premillennialism, ultradispensationalism, and in this revised edition, the increasingly popular progressive dispensationalism.
 In his best-selling [Continue Reading...]

-Larry R. Oats There is a crisis in Baptist life today which cannot be resolved by bigger budgets, better programs, or more sophisticated systems of data processing and mass communication.
+There is a crisis in Baptist life today which cannot be resolved by bigger budgets, better programs, or more sophisticated systems of data processing and mass communication.
 It is a crisis of identity rooted in a fundamental theological failure of nerve.
-The two major diseases of the contemporary church are spiritual [Continue Reading...]
+The two major diseases of the contemporary church are spiritual amnesia (we have forgotten who we are) and ecclesiastical myopia (whoever we are, we are glad we are not like “them”).
+While these maladies are not unique to the people of God called Baptists, they are perhaps most glaringly present among us. . .

-Tim Miller Matthew is the only New Testament author to use the phrase “Kingdom of Heaven.”
+Matthew is the only New Testament author to use the phrase “Kingdom of Heaven.”
 While the other gospels frequently reference the Kingdom of God, Kingdom of Heaven is uniquely Matthean.
 His extensive use of this phrase (thirty-two times) invites the question, What does Matthew mean by this Kingdom of Heaven?
-Two main [Continue Reading...]

 Welcome to the first edition of the Maranatha Baptist Theological Journal.
 This peer-reviewed journal is the product of Maranatha Baptist Bible College and Seminary.